Description of Recent Changes:

 Web Server Logs

-For statistical purposes, iCapture will gather certain information automatically and store it in log files.
-These log files contain standard information collected by web servers, such as client IP addresses, device type, browser type, internet service provider (ISP), operating system, etc. This information is only used internally, and is not distributed or sold to a 3rd party. iCapture uses this information, which does not identify individual users, to analyze trends, to administer the iCapture website and to gather demographic information about its user base as a whole. iCapture does not link this automatically collected data to personally identifiable information.
+and is not sold to a 3rd party. iCapture uses this information—which does not identify individual users—to analyze trends, to administer the iCapture website, and to gather demographic information about its user base as a whole. iCapture does not link its Web Server Logs to personally identifiable information.

 Third-Party Service Integration

 Our Service allows you to integrate with various online Third-Party Services (“Third- Party Services”).
 In order to take advantage of this feature, you may need to authenticate, register for, or log into Third-Party Services through the Service or on the websites of their respective providers.
 When you enable integration between or log in to